-Toolcraft BCG with Diamond DLC finish
+Above: Toolcraft BCG with Diamond DLC finish

 Ionbond Black DLC will not chip, crack or peel, providing you with years of reliable function and protection against wear.
 It is so strong that it is virtually scratch proof.
 It has an attractive gray graphite-like appearance.

-Toolcraft BCG with Titanium Nitride finish
+Above: Toolcraft BCG with Titanium Nitride finish

 Titanium Nitride is an extremely hard ceramic material, often used in aerospace and military applications that improves the maintenance, cleaning, and edge retention.

-This Bravo Company (BCM) BCG has been refinished with NP3+ by Robar
+Above: This Bravo Company (BCM) BCG has been refinished with NP3+ by Robar

 NP3 is a proprietary finish offered by Robar Inc. It is an electroless nickel-based finish for steel, stainless steel and aluminum alloys that co-deposits sub-micron particles of PTFE (polytetrafluoroethylene), otherwise known as Teflon™, with electroless nickel.
 It is extremely slick while also being very corrosion resistant.
 It has a dull gray finish darker than chrome and nickel boron.